-He remains an unreliable narrator: though he cannot say "where" or "how long," he attempts to describe the experience of existence out of time.
+though he cannot say "where" or "how long," he attempts to rator: describe the experience of existence out of time.
 Everywhere in this second attempt to understand the "eternally present" moment, he encounters paradoxes: "neither flesh nor fleshless"; the "still point" which is not "fixity"; the "dance" which somehow is set in motion by the "still point"; and the final paradox of attempting to understand the still point while continuing to think dualistically.
-This dualistic thinking is evident in the distinctions of "the still point" and "the turning world," "the inner and the outer compulsions," the "new world and the old."
-Even the frequent occurrence of words ending with the suffix, "-tion," may indicate the narrator's dualistic thinking, for "-tion" makes a verb into a noun, or time into space.
+This dualistic thinking is evident in the distinctions of "the still point" and "the turning world," "the inner and the outer complusions," the "new world and the Even the frequent occurrence of the words ending with the old." suffix, "-tion," may indicate the narrator's dualistic thinking, for "-tion" makes a verb into a noun, or time into space.
 The narrator cannot, of course, be censured for thinking dualistically; duality is necessary if thought is to exist at all.
 Nevertheless, one cannot think dualistically and accurately describe a reality that does not exist in time and space.
-Like the abstractions and spatial metaphors noted earlier, the narrator's dualistic thought indicates that he remains in time-space reality while attempting to understand a reality in which such distinctions are no longer relevant.
+Like the abstractions and spatial metaphors noted earlier, the narrator's dualistic thought indicates that he remains in time-space reality while attempting to understand a reality in whic such distinctions are no longer relevant.
 Since the source of the narrator's unreliability is also his problem, the paradoxes just noted also illustrate his complication.
 The narrator remains unreliable, and his complication continues to be intellectual pride.

-It is hoped that the foregoing explication of "Burnt Norton," sections one and two, have sufficiently illustrated how a systematic method of explication may be applied to a work of literature.
-However, though it is also hoped that the method has been sufficiently demonstrated in the foregoing pages, it may be useful for the poem's sake to digress for a moment and indicate, very briefly, how the complication of intellectual pride effects the rest of the poem.
+It is hoped that the foregoing explication of "Burnt Norton," sections one and two, has sufficiently illustrated how a systematic method of explication may be applied to a work of literature.
+However, it may be useful for the poem's sake to digress for a moment and indicate, very briefly, how the complication of intellectual pride effects the rest of the poem.

 The third section of "Burnt Norton" presents "a place of disaffection."
 Even past and future are "in a dim light" for the "unhealthy souls" who inhabit this description.
 The narrator scorns those who move on the "metalled ways" of past and future but are not even aware of their enchainment.
-The narrator postulates two ways of reaching the eternally present moment: daylight and shadow, plentitude and vacancy.
+He postulates two ways of reaching the eternally present moment: daylight and shadow, plentitude and vacancy.
 By descending "into the world of perpetual solitude," one may follow the way of vacancy.

-The fourth section begins with an image associated with death, and the descriptions of the sunflower, clematis, and yew are progressively ominous.
+The fourth section begins with an image associated with death, and the descriptions of the sunflower, clematis, and yew are progresively ominous.
 Yet this momentary awareness of personal death does not cause the narrator to pause on his own metalled way for long; the still point is reasserted, and the narrator is reassured.

-Section five considers the concept that "all is always now" in its relation to art and concludes that "the form. the pattern" is the means by which art achieves the "stillness."
+Section five considers the concept that "all is always now" in its relation to art and concludes that "the form, the pattern," is the means by which art achieves the "stillness."
 The effect of time on language is also considered.
-Through an allusion to St. John of the Cross, the narrator notes that "desire itself is movement" and that "love is itself unmoving"; there follows a reminiscence of the rose-garden and of the elusiveness of the "eternally present" moment ("Quick, now, here, now, always").
+Through an allusion to St. John of the Cross, the narrator notes that "desire itself is movement" and that "love is itself unmoving"; there follows a reminiscence of the rose-garden and of the elusiveness of the "eternally present" movment ("Quick, now, here, now, always").
 Yet he concludes the quartet with an implied desert metaphor: "Ridiculous the waste sad time / Stretching before and after."
-Despite his efforts throughout the quartet, the narrator still views the second theory of time from his own limited awareness: he has not yet admitted that awareness of all moments coexisting is the business of an omniscient, not his own. mind.
+Despite his efforts throughout the quartet, the narrator still views the second theory of time from his own limited awareness; he has not yet admitted that awareness of all moments coexisting is the busines of an omniscient, not his own, mind.